Your Shopify theme defines your brand. It decides how your customers interact with your store and has limited options for customization.

 Shopify Liquid is an open-source template language that serves as the framework for all Shopify themes.
 In short, it is the language Shopify is written in.

-However different all of Shopify’s themes look, each boils down to this central codebase.
+Although Shopify’s themes may look different, they all boil down to this central codebase.

 Originally created by Shopify co-founder and CEO Tobias Lütke and written in Ruby, Liquid is now used by other major platforms such as Salesforce and Zendesk.